opentechschool-zurich/cpp-co-learning/topics/design-patterns/decorator/richard/ReadMe.md

-#Late Binding in C++
+# Late Binding in C++
-##Differences between Java and C++ and how C++ overridden function behave differently when you use objects or pointers to objects
+## Differences between Java and C++ and how C++ overridden functions behave differently when you use objects or pointers to objects

 The cool thing about Object Oriented Programming is that you can define methods in a base class that you can override to do something desirable in the overriding class.
+This is fairly common with GUI frameworks where you might have a Drawable with a paint method and then the Circle which extends the Drawable knows how to paint a circle and the Box which also extens Drawable knows how to paint a box with the framwork only having to call paint on whatever object it is working on.

 Consider this Java program:

 ```java
 // FooBar.java